PhotonVision/photonvision-docs/source/index.rst

 .. image:: assets/PhotonVision-Header-onWhite.png
   :alt: PhotonVision

 Welcome to the official documentation of PhotonVision!
-PhotonVision is free, fast, and easy-to-use vision processing solution for the *FIRST*\  Robotics Competition.
+PhotonVision is the free, fast, and easy-to-use vision processing solution for the *FIRST*\  Robotics Competition.
 PhotonVision is designed to get vision working on your robot *quickly*, without the significant cost of other similar solutions.
 PhotonVision supports a variety of COTS hardware, including the Raspberry Pi 3 and 4, the `Gloworm smart camera <https://gloworm.vision>`_, and the `SnakeEyes Pi hat <https://www.playingwithfusion.com/productview.php?pdid=133>`_.

 Content
 -------